Calvin Klein owner PVH to cut 450 jobs in North America, shut 162 outlets

-July 14 (Reuters) - PVH Corp said on Tuesday it would cut 450 jobs in North America and shutter 162 retail stores of its business that houses brands such as Van Heusen and IZOD, as the coronavirus crisis wreaks havoc on the apparel industry.
+(Reuters) - PVH Corp (PVH.N) said on Tuesday it would cut 450 jobs in North America and shutter 162 retail stores of its business that houses brands such as Van Heusen and IZOD, as the coronavirus crisis wreaks havoc on the apparel industry.

-The Tommy Hilfiger and Calvin Klein owner said the lay offs, affecting 12% of its office workforce, would impact all three brands and save about $80 million annually.
+The Tommy Hilfiger and Calvin Klein owner said the layoffs, affecting 12% of its office workforce, would impact three brands and save about $80 million annually.

 “The COVID-19 crisis is dramatically reshaping the retail landscape in ways that we believe will be long-term in nature and far-reaching in terms of consumer purchasing behavior,” President Stefan Larsson said.